seanhess/robotquest/README.txt

 To run on a local development server, install GHC 7.2 or later.
 See server/setup for instructions on Ubuntu 11.10. `runghc Main` will start the server.

+To install on windows: google "download ghc"

+To work on client: just hit the live api: http://dev.i.tv:3000/

 TODO

 [x] Get it compiling